forcedotcom/cli/releasenotes/README.md

 * FIX: You can now correctly retrieve metadata components whose types have non-unique suffixes.
 For example, both `RestrictionRule` and `ModerationRule` have the `.rule` suffix.
 (GitHub issue [#3168](https://github.com/forcedotcom/cli/issues/3168), source-deploy-retrieve PR [#1480](https://github.com/forcedotcom/source-deploy-retrieve/pull/1480))

+* FIX: The `project deploy start` command now correctly returns an error when you specify a manifest with a typo for the `--manifest` flag and also specify the `--post|pre-destructive-changes` flags. (source-deploy-retrieve PR [#1481](https://github.com/forcedotcom/source-deploy-retrieve/pull/1481))

+* FIX: Non-admin scratch org users can now successfully run `org display` when they specify their username for `--target-org`. (plugin-org PR [#1481](https://github.com/forcedotcom/source-deploy-retrieve/pull/1481))

 * FIX: Salesforce DX projects now support these [metadata types](https://github.com/forcedotcom/source-deploy-retrieve/blob/main/src/registry/metadataRegistry.json):

   * AnalyticsVisualization